ptrace — process trace

 vfork(2)).

-Stop before return from fork(2) or
+PTRACE_EVENT_FORKStop before return from fork(2) or

 clone(2) with the

-exit signal set to SIGCHLD
+exit signal set to SIGCHLD.

-Stop before return from clone(2).
+PTRACE_EVENT_CLONEStop before return from clone(2).

-Stop before return from vfork(2) or
+PTRACE_EVENT_VFORK_DONEStop before return from vfork(2) or

 clone(2) with the

-flag, but
+CLONE_VFORK flag, but

 after the child unblocked this tracee by exiting or